doanhaivu/php-simple-leaderboard/README.md

 # php-simple-leaderboard

-Simple APIs written in PHP, interacting with a NoSQL database (using memcached client) Has the following operations:
+Simple APIs written in PHP, interact with a NoSQL database (using memcached client)

+Has the following operations:
 - Get timestamp
 - Post a transaction with SHA-1 hash verificatiton